anirudhk-tech/Pokedex/README.md

 7. Using the demo
-Upload new files
+- Upload new files

-Use the Upload button in the top bar to add .pdf, .txt, .png/.jpg, or .mp3 files.
+- Use the Upload button in the top bar to add .pdf, .txt, .png/.jpg, or .mp3 files.

-The backend routes them through the same ingestion + embedding pipeline.
+- The backend routes them through the same ingestion + embedding pipeline.

-After uploading new data, re‑run python -m scripts.process or hit POST /process so the knowledge graph reflects the updated corpus.
+- The backend also updates the knowledge graph after each upload.

-## Ask questions
+### Ask questions

 Use the chat panel on the left to ask natural language questions about the starter Pokémon domain.

 Each query calls `/chat`, which combines knowledge‑graph context with vector search results from Qdrant to generate an answer.

-## Explore the graph
+### Explore the graph

 The right panel shows the Pokémon knowledge graph built from the extracted entities and relationships.

 The graph is currently rendered as an explorable visualization; the API also returns a “focused Pokémon” node per query, which is available for future UI enhancements, but the current UI does not auto‑highlight that node yet.

-## Inspect evaluation logs
+### Inspect evaluation logs

 Use the Logs button in the top bar to open the evaluation log viewer.